boriscu/pythopix/docs/DOCUMENTATION.md

   save_segmented_metrics_to_csv(metrics)
   ```

+### `visualize_bounding_boxes`

+- **Description**:

+  - Displays an image with its bounding boxes as defined in the corresponding YOLO label file.
+The function is useful for visually verifying the accuracy of bounding box annotations in YOLO format.
+It reads the label file, which should have the same name as the image file but with a `.txt` extension, and draws the bounding boxes on the image.

+- **Parameters**:

+  - `image_path (str)`: The file path to the input image.
+The function expects to find a YOLO format label file with the same base name and in the same directory as this image file.

+- **Returns**:

+  - None: The function displays a window with the image and overlaid bounding boxes.
+The window remains open until any key is pressed.

+- **Usage**:

+  - Here's an example of how to use the `visualize_bounding_boxes` function:

+    ```python
+    visualize_bounding_boxes("path/to/image.jpg")
+    ```

 ## Data Handling

 This module focuses on handling and exporting image data, particularly useful in post-analysis data management.